ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/publish.rst

       "excludeUnlabeled": false
     }

 The ``excludeUnlabeled`` key gives you the option to exclude all items that do not have a Security Label.
-The following example request body would *not* publish any items that have the ``TLP Green`` or ``TLP Amber`` Labels or any items that do not have a Security Label:
+The following example-request body would *not* publish any items that have the ``TLP Green`` or ``TLP Amber`` Labels or any items that do not have a Security Label:

 .. code:: json